 OVERALL TOP PICK: Hotel Vermont Burlington

 This hotel is rated 9.2 / 10, and it is perfectly located near Waterfront Park.
 It is a modern hotel, featuring on-site dining and contemporary artwork.
 You will love the free bicycles and yoga classes.
-The Church Street Marketplace is only 10 minutes walk away.
+The Church Street Marketplace is only 10-minute walk away.

 BEST CABIN: Robert Frost Mountain Cabins